ALOKE94/pig-dice-game/README.md

 # pig-game
-This is a fun game created using pure vanilla JavaScript GAME RULES:
+This is a fun game created using pure vanilla JavaScript.

+GAME RULES:

 - The game has 2 players, playing in rounds